LagrangianOceanLab/GettingStarted/README.md

 Resources to get started with research in our group

 ## Creating a GitHub Account
 Our group uses GitHub to share code, documentation, and for version control.
 If you do not already have an account, you should create one.
-If you want to refine your git skills, the OSU library offers git workshops, and the Ecampus Career Hub s a link to a thorough [video introductions](https://careers.ecampus.oregonstate.edu/classes/learning-github/).
+If you want to refine your git skills, the OSU library offers git workshops, and the Ecampus Career Hub has a link to a thorough [video introductions](https://careers.ecampus.oregonstate.edu/classes/learning-github/).

 1. Create a GitHub account.
 2. Request a [PRO account](https://education.github.com/discount_requests/application) for students, which will allow you to have private repositories.